RL-arch/detector/README.md

 **The tool requires models to be inputted!**

-If the user prefers to use our pre-trained models, those can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1jLQce54EvSB6dyfhKNpMT_4n9YugL6sl?usp=sharing) or [Harvard Dataverse](https://doi.org/10.7910/DVN/GD17UG) or self-made models.
+If the user prefers to use our pre-trained models, those can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1jLQce54EvSB6dyfhKNpMT_4n9YugL6sl?usp=sharing) or [Harvard Dataverse](https://doi.org/10.7910/DVN/GD17UG).
 The organization of the folder is analogous to the [data/trained_models](./data/trained_models/) folder.
+Alternatively, the user can train it's own models.

 ## Installation and Run